 Uber and Lyft require that you complete a vehicle inspection every year or every 50,000 miles, whichever occurs first.
 You will also need a vehicle inspection each time you add a new car to your driver profile.
 We love our repeat customers!

-All of the video chat apps work fine, the more important thing is to have a decent data connection or wi fi connection, so the video chat app can work with good quality video.
-See a list of the video chat platforms that we use here!
+We will use a Zoom link to complete the video inspection and it is important to have a good data connection or wi-fi connection, so the video chat app can work with good quality video.
 Don’t worry if you have never used a video chat app; our agents are experienced in helping our customers use video chat for the first time.
+You’ll just need Zoom downloaded prior to the appointment!

 Maybe for you but not for us!
 We mostly look at specific mechanical safety features mentioned here.
 Unless your car is so dirty that we can’t assess the windshield for cracks, you won’t need to worry about the cleanliness of your car.